KOBENDigital/IPRestrictor/README.md

 [![Umb](https://img.shields.io/badge/Package-download-green.svg)](https://our.umbraco.org/projects/backoffice-extensions//)

 ## Configuration
-Under appsettings, create a section called "IPRestrictor", with:
+Step 1: Under appsettings, create a section called "IPRestrictor", with:
 - bool "Enabled", which enables and disables the 403 redirects
 - string "UmbracoPath", which will have a default value of "/umbraco"
 - string "RedirectUrl", which will have a default value of "/error-404"